 The Black Sash

 With just $15, you can create a brilliant, beautiful, and boundless black sash that adds dozens of styles of dresses to your wardrobe.
-Learn how to wrap this simple sash into various ways that will look good on every client’s body, what styles look the best on each body type, and how to create couture looking gowns.
-This is the perfect addition to add to your essentials to be prepared for anything while folio building.
-Sue shows you how to be empowered from creating something out of nothing, and shares her story of how this black sash changed her studio forever.
+In this course, you will learn how to wrap this simple sash into various ways that will look good on every client’s body.
+Tune in to see what styles look the best on each body type, and how to create couture looking gowns.
+The black sash is the perfect addition to your essentials so you’re prepared for anything while folio building.
+Sue shows you how to be empowered by creating something out of nothing.
+She also shares her story of how this black sash changed her studio forever.

-* Back in Sue’s garage studio in New Zealand, one of her clients showed up for her shoot with nothing to wear.
-At that time, Sue had no studio wardrobe, but what she did have was a black sash.
-She used the sash, like you see in this video, to create dresses for her client.
+- Back in Sue’s garage studio in New Zealand, one of her clients showed up for her shoot with nothing to wear.
+At that time, Sue had no studio wardrobe.
+What she did have was a black sash.
+She used the sash to create dresses for her client- as you see in this video.

-* Sue bought an inexpensive sewing machine — you don’t need anything over the top!
+- Sue bought an inexpensive sewing machine.
+Proof that you don’t need anything over the top!

-* Sew this similar to how you would a pillow case (watch the first video for more details)
+- Sew this similarly to how you would a pillowcase (watch the first video for more details).

-* One thing to have in your studio for the “black sash” outfit are long black tube/pencil skirts in different sizes.
+- One thing to have in your studio for the “black sash” outfit is a long black tube/pencil skirt in different sizes.
 You can buy them at cheap clothing stores in the mall or on Amazon for around $12.00.
-The creates the bottom part of the outfit.
+This creates the bottom part of the outfit.